Propositional Logic:

 False

-AND: The AND operation of two propositions A and B has the truth value 1 only if both the propositional variables A and B are true.
+AND: The AND operation of two propositions A and B has the truth value 1 only if both

 The truth table is as follows −